 “What lies behind us and what lies before us are tiny matters compared to what lies within us.” - Ralph Waldo Emerson

 Dr. Cecilia Fitz-Gerald is a board-certified psychiatrist trained in adult psychiatry and consultation-liaison psychiatry, formerly known as psychosomatic medicine.
 She has been practicing for over five years and has extensive experience working in a variety of clinical settings, including inpatient, outpatient, and emergency psychiatry.
 In addition, she specializes in working with patients with acute and chronic medical conditions that may be affecting their mental health, such as cancer, stroke, or a heart condition.
-She provides patient-centered care utilizing a collaborative approach in order to help her patients reach their goals.
+She provides patient-centered care utilizing a collaborative approach to help her patients reach their goals.

 She is a native of Louisiana and a graduate of the LSU School of Medicine in Shreveport.
-She was elected to the prestigious medical honor society, Alpha Omega Alpha, during her fourth-year of medical school and was awarded the John W. Bick Excellence in Psychiatry award.
+She was elected to the prestigious medical honor society, Alpha Omega Alpha, during her fourth year of medical school and was awarded the John W. Bick Excellence in Psychiatry award.
 She completed her psychiatry residency training at the University of Texas Southwestern Medical Center where she served as Chief Resident and was a PRITE Fellow.
 Afterwards, she completed a fellowship in consultation-liaison psychiatry at Yale-New Haven Hospital.

-Dr. Fitz-Gerald has multiple scholarly publications, particularly in the fields of emergency psychiatry and hospital delirium, and has presented at the annual conference for the Academy of Consultation-Liaison Psychiatry.
+Dr. Fitz-Gerald has multiple scholarly publications, particularly in the fields of emergency psychiatry and hospital delirium and has presented at the annual conference for the Academy of Consultation-Liaison Psychiatry.
 She is passionate about academic medicine and enjoys teaching medical students and residents.
 Her other areas of clinical interest include ICU delirium and cardiac psychiatry.